Mexico / Itineraries

 • Day 1 — Cancun

-Arriving in the late afternoon or early evening, you will collect your car at Cancun airport before driving the short distance to the Marriott Courtyard Cancun for an overnight stay.
+Arriving in the late afternoon or early evening, you will be met at Cancun airport and transferred the short distance to your overnight hotel.

 Suggested Accommodation: Marriott Courtyard Cancun